felipelmc/Brazilian-Elections/README.md

-# COVID-Vax-BR
+# Brazilian-Elections
-Exploratory analysis of the Brazilian Vaccination National Campaign
+Exploratory analysis of Brazilian elections from 2014 to 2020 using Python.